COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Where to stay in Colonia del Sacramento

-The Charco Hotel has a great view of the water and is right in the center of old town.
+• The Charco Hotel has a great view of the water and is right in the center of the old town.
+I didn’t stay here but came for the amazing breakfast with a view.

 Walk around